RSNA/s4s-stack/README.md

 # Configure and run locally

-Edit `docker-compose.override.yml` as needed to configure your preferred local port and volume mapping.
+Edit `docker-compose.override.yml` and `docker-compose.loaddata.yml` with the IP address of the host and as needed configure your preferred local port and volume mapping.

+**Note:** The AE titles do not have to be set up in the dcm4che3e archive.
+However, it is important to use the actual IP address for the remote host.
+Do not use "localhost" or "127.0.0.1", even if the containers are on the same system.

 To launch the stack:
 ```